tmartin1/directive-examples/README.md

 # directive-examples

-This repo is to serve as a host for several example implementations for Angular custom directives.
+This repo is to serve as a host and sandbox for several example implementations for Angular custom directives.